iagon-tech/proof-of-burn-cardano/docs/cardano-testing.md

 # Introduction

 Writing a valid smart contract requires both ability and diligence.
 Developers have to take into account all possible uses and scenarios.
+Verifying that the behavior of the smart contract (i.e. "formal verification of smart contract") conforms to all the ways of working specified in the specification requires a great deal of effort.
-If requirements change, the assumptions and behavior may need revalidation.
-That is why automated random testing on real-world systems is the best way to ensure the correctness of smart contracts.
-The developer may implement tests sooner than a complete proof of correctness, and random testing makes fewer assumptions than such a proof.
+In addition, if requirements change, the assumptions and behavior will need to be verified again.
+That is why automated random testing on real-world systems is the best way to ensure the rightness of smart contracts.
+Developers can implement tests faster than complete verification, and random testing makes fewer assumptions than such a verification.
+Such tests can quickly uncover both problems in the smart contracts themselves and gaps in the original specification.
 This is especially important in the light of smart contracts that have been proven correct according to specification, only to for the specification to reveal its imperfections afterward.
-Finally, well-written random tests are a reasonable basis for proof of correctness.
+Moreover, well-written random tests are a reasonable basis for the verification of correctness.

 The Plutus platform has [built-in support for automatic testing](https://playground.plutus.iohkdev.io/doc/haddock/plutus-pab/html/Plutus-PAB-Arbitrary.html),